markcoatsworth/readthedocs/docs/admin-manual/security.rst

     to their input files.

-    Consider installing *condor\_submit* as a setgid condor program so that at least the stdout, stderr and job event log files get created with the right permissions.
+    Consider installing *condor\_submit* as a setgid condor program so that at least the ``stdout``, ``stderr`` and job event log files get created with the right permissions.
 If *condor\_submit* is a setgid program, it will automatically set its umask to 002 and create group-writable files.
-This way, the simple case of a job that only writes to stdout and stderr will work.
+This way, the simple case of a job that only writes to ``stdout`` and ``stderr`` will work.
 If users have programs that open their own files, they will need to know and set the proper permissions on the directories they submit from.

  *condor\_master*
     The *condor\_master* spawns both the *condor\_startd* and the